ipang-dwi/ihd3000/README.md

 <a href="https://github.com/ipang-dwi/ihd3000/releases">Release / Download Here</a>

 Just select which one of patch is suitable for you.
-I just recommend 1GB for 4GB RAM, 1.5GB for Minimal 6GB RAM and 2GB for minimal 8GB RAM.
+I just recommend 1GB for minimal 4GB RAM, 1.5GB for Minimal 6GB RAM and 2GB for minimal 8GB RAM.
 Install it with your favorite kext injector, I would prefer use Kext Utility.

 For other DVMT, please feel free to reach me, coz I didn't have original file kext from High Sierra.
 Just share your original AppleIntelSNBGraphicsFB.kext to me.
 May I can patch it for you.